Forecasting the Remaining Duration of an Ongoing Solar Flare: Data Preparation

 Because flares often occur within short time periods of one another, it can be difficult to measure some of the parameters with which we might wish to train a machine learning algorithm.
 For example, if a second flare occurs before an earlier flare finishes and the X-ray emission has not yet returned to background levels, we cannot measure the true end time of the first flare.
 This means that we cannot include it in our training data set.
 Specifically, we enforce the condition that each $t_{i}$ occurs in sequential order, and discard events where this condition does not hold.
 This happens, for example, when there are flares of similar size occurring in close succession.

-After pruning the data set, we are left with 7055 events, ranging in GOES class from A2.2 to X13.
-The FWHM of the light curves range between 24 and 16068\,s in the 1--8\,\AA\ channel and between 4 and 10307\,s in the 0.5--4\,\AA\ channel.
-The flares occurred between 4 September 2010 and 24 January 2020 across a wide range of solar activity levels.
-In Figure \ref{fig:class_dur} we show the distributions of fluxes and durations in both XRS channels, as well as heat maps showing the relations between each variable.
-The fluxes and durations are uncorrelated, while each individual distribution is consistent with log-normal, demonstrated with Kolmogorov-Smirnov tests in \citet{reep2019}.
+After pruning the data set, we are left with 5730 events, ranging in GOES class from A9.8 to X13.
+The FWHM of the light curves range between 30 and 16068\,s in the 1--8\,\AA\ channel and between 6 and 10307\,s in the 0.5--4\,\AA\ channel.
+The flares occurred between 4 September 2010 and 6 July 2019 across a wide range of solar activity levels.
+In Figure \ref{fig:class_dur} we show the distributions of fluxes and FWHMs in both XRS channels, as well as heat maps showing the relations between each variable.
+The fluxes and FWHMs are uncorrelated, while each individual distribution is consistent with log-normal, demonstrated with Kolmogorov-Smirnov tests in \citet{reep2019}.

 Similarly, Figure \ref{fig:ti_pairs} shows the relationships between the timings in the events in the 1--8\,\AA\ channel.
 We show each $t_{i} - t_{0}$, $i > 0$, which in all cases show a positive and monotonic correlation.
 However, the scatter is noticeable, particularly when going from early timings to late ones.
 It is clear that a linear regression could then give a prediction for $t_{3}$ and $t_{4}$, but would not capture the scatter.
 Examining the last row, for example, it is clear that $t_{1}$ would not give a good prediction for $t_{4}$, but $t_{2}$ would give a better prediction, and $t_{3}$ better still.
 We show in the next section that a random forest regressor outperforms a simple linear case.